godot-escoria/escoria-demo-game/addons/escoria-core/game/core-scripts/esc/README.md

 If you're already familiar with ESCscript from earlier versions of Escoria, much of it is the same in terms of how files and events are laid out, as are the commands available.

+An evolving [Design Principles](design-principles.md) document is also available.

 # Script Files

 ASHES is placed into separate files with the extension `.esc`.
 These files can then be referenced from specific objects in Escoria, like rooms and inventory items.
 They're also used to setup and start your game.